-A fish finder is another great option when outfitting your fishing kayak.
-Either a portable unit or a model that you mount will work.
+A fish finder is also valuable.
 Most fishing kayaks have console space for a small mount.
 If using a bigger unit, consider purchasing a RAM Mount or Johnny Ray mount to create a customized, adjustable set-up for your electronics.
 The transducer can be mounted to shoot through the hull.

 Carry a portable, waterproof VHF radio if offshore fishing.
 Get a durable model with a good waterproof seal.

-Storage is a common topic of discussion amongst kayak anglers, and there is no shortage of options to consider.
+There is no shortage of options to consider for kayak angling.
 Use dry bags and secure them on top of the kayak with bungee cords to keep items dry.
-Bungee cords are also great for keeping rain gear secure but accessible when needed.

 Packing gear in the bow and stern hatches also works.
 Use hard-plastic watertight containers to store fragile items.

-Kayak storage deck bags are another way to increase storage space, and some are specifically designed for fishing.
+Kayak storage deck bags are another way to increase storage space.
 Deck bags have plenty of pockets and compartments to hold your tackle and gear.
 They easily mount on top of the kayak with bungee cords.

 Other storage options include various kayak utility packs, soft coolers and small fanny packs.

 It's likely you'll purchase a variety of tackle trays to hold fishing tackle.
 Some kayak cockpits come with spots to hold trays.